--Developed and operated the programming at the Culinary Stage for The Taste of Buffalo, the country’s largest 2-day food festival (2009-2013).
+-Developed and operated the programming at the Culinary Stage for The Taste of Buffalo—the country’s largest 2-day food festival—for five years.

 -Advised and assisted with more than three dozen food-themed charity events and fundraisers.

--Acted as a consultant to dozens of first-time restaurant owners, farmers, and artisan foodmakers.
+-Acted as a consultant to dozens of first-time restaurant owners, longtime restaurant owners, farmers, and artisan foodmakers.

 -Named a finalist for the 2010 Buffalonians Making a Difference award.